 Allegation means a disclosure of possible research misconduct through any means of communication to a university official.

-Committee Member means any individual serving on the Standing Committee on Misconduct in Research or the Investigative Committee.
+Committee Member means any individual serving on the Standing Committee on Misconduct in Research or the Investigation Committee.

 Deciding Official means the Dean of the involved School, Center or Institute.
 When a Center or Institute is shared between Schools then the involved Deans will select one Dean to act as the Deciding Official for each research misconduct matter.